CocoaPods/guides.cocoapods.org/source/contributing/contribute-to-cocoapods.html.md

 All methods and attributes must be documented.
 As part of the release process for CocoaPods, documentation is generated from source and posted online.
 [YARD](http://yardoc.org/) is used for generating this documentation.

 Documentation should be brief, but explanatory.
-All paramaters and return values need to be explained.
+All parameters and return values need to be explained.
 Notes and examples, while not required, are encouraged.
 Take a look at this method from the [Project](https://github.com/CocoaPods/CocoaPods/blob/master/lib/cocoapods/project.rb#L42) class:

 ```ruby
 # @return [Pathname] Returns the relative path from the project root.